Charles Allan Cathcart: Ambassador to China

 After Cathcart had left for India, Dundas selected him for his "manners and good understanding" to negotiate a commercial treaty with the Emperor of China.
 Cathcart nominated Captain Erasmus Gower as his preferred captain to carry the embassy but Gower was serving as flag captain to governor John Elliot in Newfoundland at the time and subsequently Cathcart sailed with Captain Richard Strachan in HMS Vestal.
 He was "invested with full powers by his Majesty and the East India Company to open a commercial intercourse with the Emperor of China."
 He started his voyage as special envoy to China in 1787, and died on 10 June 1788 en route.

 Death and monument

 When Cathcart died at sea aboard the ship Vestal on 10 June 1788 in the Straits of Bangka off Sumatra, the ship returned to Anjer-Lor, West Java, Indonesia, to avoid burial in shark-infested waters.
 He was interred in the morning of 16 June "to a salute of minute guns fired from the Vestal and of volleys of small arms."
 Before his companions returned to England, they built him a monument comprising a painted panel with Latin inscriptions, which was designed by Julius Caesar Ibbetson.
-The monument was built to commemorate Cathcart as "ordered by the Honorable Thomas Stamfort Raffles Lieutenant Governor of Java."
+The monument was built to commemorate Cathcart as "ordered by the Honorable Sir Stamfort Raffles Lieutenant Governor of Java."
 The following year, Ibbotson displayed his painting of the burial scene at the Royal Academy.
 A rendition of the monument was also completed by Jacobus Flikkenschild in 1815.